-When to submit: As soon as the committee is formed, and the PhD Departmental Advisory Committee form is completed and turned into the Graduate Program Administrator.
-It should be submitted no later than the end of 2^{nd} semester.
+When to submit: As soon as committee is formed and the M.A./M.S.
+Departmental Advisory Committee form is complete and turned in to the Graduate Program Administrator.
+It should be submitted no later than the end of 1st semester.